-Create, publish, and share digital content to communicate ideas to an authentic audience.
+Create, publish, and share digital content to communicate ideas or student understanding to a variety of audiences.

 Lead students in the creation of classroom rules and expectations for digital collaboration.

 Use digital portfolios to showcase open-ended student activities and/or explore student interests.